Last Modified: November 28, 2013

 Inadequately choked control leads are a major source of RFI egress and ingress.

 Remotely controlled, HF mobile antennas, like the Scorpion 680 shown at right, are the most popular style of mobile antennas, and for good reason.
-The ability to change operating frequency while under way is an obvious, and compelling attribute.
-MFJ® and others have fully automated the controller process, albeit in different ways.
-No matter the process, every controller, even a manual one, requires one common component, and that is, a motor lead RF choke.
-If the controller requires a turn counter (reed switch), it too must be RF choked albeit separately.
-Consider this...
+The ability to change operating frequency while under way is an obvious and compelling attribute.
+TurboTuner-2®, MFJ®, TargetTuner®, and others have fully automated the controller process, albeit in different ways.
+No matter the process, every controller, even a manual one, requires one common component; a motor lead RF choke.
+If the controller requires a turn counter (reed switch), its leads must be RF choked.

-The motor, and the reed switch if so equipped, are mounted inside the antenna.
-Depending on the antenna's design, the applied RF voltage on these leads is typically ≈200 volts, but may in fact, may exceed 1,000 volts!
+The reason they need to be choked is simply this.
+The motor and reed switch are mounted inside the antenna.
+Depending on the antenna's design, the applied RF voltage (100 watts driving power) is typically ≈200 volts, but may in fact exceed 1,000 volts!
 This level of RF will destroy any antenna controller, even a manual one!
 Even if it does not, erratic operation, and RFI issues will abound.
 Thankfully, there is a simple solution—the RF choke.

 As pointed out in the Antenna Controllers article, the choke must be properly wound, and with the correct ferrite material, or mix.
 For our purposes, that is Mix 31, and more specifically, in the form of a 3/4 inch ID split bead.
 DX Engineering (et. al.) sell a kit of five, for about $30.
 You might as well buy the kit, because you'll no doubt need additional chokes to control Common Mode Current.

 It should be further noted, that the choke(s) need to be installed outside the vehicle, not inside!
 Remember, everything before the choke is part of the antenna, and will radiate!
-If you ill-advisedly mount them inside, you will be plagued with erratic controller operation, and RFI issues, ad nauseam!
+If you ill-advisedly mount them inside, you will be plagued with erratic controller operation, and RFI issues!

 You will need three things.
 Quite obviously, you'll need a Mix 31, 3/4 inch, ID split bead.
 Now lets stop right here.
 No, those cheap split beads from Radio Shack, All Electronics, and most surplus sources will not work!
 Nor will those tiny mix 43 toroids typically supplied by some antenna manufacturers.
 Again, you need Mix 31!
 Not Mix 43!
 Not Mix 67!
 Nor any other, but Mix 31!
 Period!